 - 1 cup low fat milk

-Learn how to make the Sausage Gravy that is undeniably some of the best ever – it’s actually quite easy!
+Learn how to make the Sausage Gravy that is undeniably some of the best ever AND actually easy to make!

-I can’t say enough good things about Hain’s Featherweight baking powder – it works wonderfully in cornbread, resulting in a light, fluffy piece of carb heaven.
+I can’t say enough good things about Hain’s Featherweight baking powder—it is the magic substitute that allowed us to continue enjoying biscuits and cornbread.
 My heart healthy King Cornbread recipe was perfected over the years and is one of my family’s most requested favorites.
-And well-loved on Pinterest, too 🙂 Check it out – fluffy and light with a nice crumb, medium grind stone ground cornmeal lends a nice chew, and a 1/4 cup of sugar adds just a bit of sweetness.
+Check it out – fluffy and light with a nice crumb, medium grind stone ground cornmeal lends a nice chew, and a 1/4 cup of sugar adds just a bit of sweetness.